steffen-liersch/Liersch.Json/README.md

 The following solutions can be used to try the library:

-- "Liersch.Json.Demo_VS2017.sln" - demo using the library project for multiple target frameworks (VS 2017 required)
+- "Liersch.Json_VS2017.sln" - demo for multiple target frameworks (VS 2017 required)
-- "Liersch.Json.Demo_VS2013.sln" - demo using the library project for .NET Framework 3.5 and Mono (VS 2013 required)
+- "Liersch.Json_VS2013.sln" - demo for .NET Framework 3.5 and Mono (VS 2013 required)
-- "Liersch.Json.Demo_netmf.sln" - demo using the library project for .NET Micro Framework 4.4 (VS 2015 required)
+- "Liersch.Json_netmf.sln" - demo for .NET Micro Framework 4.4 (VS 2015 required)

 To use the library in a project one of the following library project files must be included into the solution, depending on the used IDE and the target framework: